firefrei/docker-snapcast/README.md

-# Snapcast container image for Docker
+# Snapcast Container Image
-### In a nutshell
+### In a Nutshell
 [Snapcast](https://github.com/badaix/snapcast) multi-room-audio-streaming with AirPlay, Spotify and HTTPS support enabled.
 Based on Alpine Linux.

-### Long version
+### Long Version
 This docker image serves a [Snapcast server](https://github.com/badaix/snapcast) together with AirPlay (via [shairport-sync](https://github.com/mikebrady/shairport-sync)) and Spotify (via [librespot](https://github.com/librespot-org/librespot)).
-Snapcast is loaded from the edge branch of alpines repositories while shairport-sync and librespot are built manually with recommended options by Snapcast.
+Snapcast is loaded from the edge branch of Alpines APK repositories while `shairport-sync` and `librespot` are built manually with recommended options by Snapcast.
 Additionally, NGINX is installed in the image to provide a HTTPS-secured connection to the Snapweb UI (HTTP-only is directly provided by Snapcast).